Cristianetaniguti/Reads2Map/README.md

 ## Reads2Map workflows

-Reads2Map offers WDL workflows to build linkage maps in diploid outcrossing species from sequencing reads.
+Reads2Map presents WDL workflows to build linkage maps for diploid outcrossing species from sequencing reads.
 It compares performances of SNP calling, genotype calling and genetic map builders software.
 By now, they consider: GATK, freebayes, updog, polyRAD, superMASSA, OneMap and GUSMap.

 The main workflows are the `SimulatedReads.wdl`, the `EmpiricalSNPCalling.wdl` and the `EmpiricalMaps.wdl`.
 The `SimulatedReads.wdl` simulates Illumina reads for RADseq, exome or WGS data and performs the SNP and genotype calling and genetic map building with selected software. `EmpiricalSNPCalling.wdl` performs the snp calling  and `EmpiricalMaps.wdl` performs the genotype calling and map building in empirical reads.